johnschoeman/sprinkles-of-functional-programming/deck.md

 <br/>

 ### Different Paradigms
-lend themselves to different tasks.
+lend themselves to different tasks

 ^ some times we want to model some real world interactions, create things that represent a useful thing. sometime we want take some information from point a to point b, sometimes we